 Watch our product reviews on YouTube:

 I was invited along to try the new Autumn menu.
 All opinions expressed are my own.
 Please also be aware that as my blog is called Melanie’s Fab Finds I only include things that I like.
 Simply put if I don’t like it it won’t be featured.
 We like to keep a positive vibe going here.
-The food was so good that I took a friend along the following day who had the same view as I had before and she is now a convert too.
+The food was so good that I took a friend along the following.
+She loved it too!
 I wonder which of my friends I will take next!